dlstreamer/dlstreamer/docs/source/get_started/system_requirements.md

 # System Requirements

-Intel® Deep Learning Streamer (Intel® DL Streamer) releases are validated on the following target systems with inference performed on all available processing units:
+Deep Learning Streamer releases are validated on the following target systems with inference performed on all available processing units: